imanagic/imanagic/README.md

 👨‍💻 About Me

-🎓 Studying Computer Science at Lewis & Clark College, with a concentration in Theatre Dance
+🎓 Studying Computer Science at Lewis & Clark College, and Theatre concentration in Dance
 💼 Building software, data, and machine learning systems through internships and applied projects
 🌱 Interested in AI agents, cybersecurity, and real-world system design